NguyenCatNguyen/Artificial_Intelligence/README.md

  #### Performance Measure
     - A `performance measure` is a numerical function of the agent's performance.
     - AI is generally stuck to one notion called `consequentialism` which is the idea that the right thing to do is the thing that produces the best consequences.

+## Lecture 2: Turning Test
+--- Maximize your expected utility ---
+### 1.1 The Turing Test
+- `Turing Test` - "Can you tell the difference between a human and a machine?"
+### Wozniak's Coffee Test
+- Can a robot come into your house and make you a cup of coffee?
+- A total turning test
+### Boundary of Turing Test
+- Philosophical:
+    - Weak AI: Can machines act intelligently?
+    - Strong AI: Can machines actually think?
+- Problem with AI:
+    1. One people "Understand" how an AI works, it no longer seems intelligent.
+    2. Intelligence is redefine as what set it apart from a computer.
+    3. If you can't define

+## Adversarial Search 1
+### Why do people study games?
+- Can compare performance to humans
+- Can be used to test AI algorithms
+-